umputun/cronn/README.md

 ## Optional modes

-By default all the optional modes are disabled.
+By default, all the optional modes are disabled.
 This includes:

 - Logging mode
 - Debug mode: produces more debug info
 - Auto-resume mode: executes terminated task(s) on startup.
 - Auto-update mode: checks for changes in crontab file (`-f` mode only) and reloads updated jobs.
 - Reload crontab on SIGHUP signal
-- Notification mode: sends email notification on failed or passed jobs
+- Notification mode: sends email, Slack, Telegram and\or Webhook notifications on failed or passed jobs
 - De-duplication mode: prevents the same jobs to run in parallel
 - Repeater mode: repeats failed jobs
 - Rotated logs: creates rotated logs